 All these settings are controlled under PPWP Pro settings page and work as the same rule.

-Password Protect by PPWP Pro and PPWP Group
+Protect Content by PPWP Pro and PPWP Group

-On the other hand, if you group multiples content together, unlocking one post will allow you to access the rest without entering password.
+On the other hand, if you group multiple content together, unlocking one post will allow you to access the rest without entering passwords.

 Let’s say you protect post A and post B by PPWP Pro with password “123”.
 At the same time, you protect group AB including posts A and B by PPWP Group with password “456”.